adlerzei/old-wiki/README.md

 The extension simply adds "?useskin=vector" to the end of each HTTP request to use the old vector skin.

 ### Which browser to use?
-The extension can be added into Chrome, Edge, Brave and Opera.
-Unfortunately, Firefox is not supported because Firefox does not currently support the delarativeNetRequest API.
-Nevertheless, we are releasing Firefox-compatible builds so that you can use the extension as soon as Mozilla adds support for delarativeNetRequest to Firefox.
+The extension can be added into Chrome, Firefox, Edge, Brave and Opera.

 #### Chrome Web Store
 [Old Wiki at the Chrome Web Store](https://chrome.google.com/webstore/detail/old-wiki/cphagceemhgokfclmbnkpfkmchbfnclb)